European client pans Goldman slowness to reassure clients

 Goldman has bounced back from several dents to its image in recent years, but industry insiders say the unprecedented attack from a former employee could start to push much larger volumes of prospective business to rivals.
 And it stirred a wide range of reactions.

-Jamie Dimon, CEO of rival bank JPMorgan Chase & Co (JPM.N), cautioned employees against trying to "seek advantage from a competitor's alleged issues."
+Jamie Dimon, CEO of rival bank JPMorgan Chase & Co, cautioned employees against trying to "seek advantage from a competitor's alleged issues."

 IMPACT ON BANK REFORMS?